-A local’s guide to the best freshwater swimming spots near Cairns
+A local’s guide to the best freshwater swimming spots and waterfalls near Cairns

 With that in mind, let me give you the low-down on a few of the best freshwater hangs this region has to offer.